Quezadajl/Capstone/README.md

 Results from the Business Response Survey across the private sector, in combination with data collected by other current BLS surveys, will aid in understanding how employment has swifted across industries along with how businesses responded to government-mandated closures during the start pandemic.

+### Methology

+-Data was explored using Python and an API from the Bureau of Labor Statistics.

+-Presentation with the use of Tableau.

+### Focus

+I will address survey statistics collected and published during the pandemic to provide indications of changes in employment in the following sections:

+- Impact of the Pandemic on Employment

+- Establishments shift to Telework(Remote work)

+- Demand for services and resources

+### Findings